 Moderna & IBM: mRNA Vaccine Design

-Approach: Moderna using IBM Quantum System Two to simulate protein-mRNA binding.
+Approach: Moderna using IBM Quantum systems to simulate protein-mRNA binding.
 Hybrid algorithms combine classical pre-processing with quantum simulation.

 Result: 3-5x faster candidate identification compared to classical methods.
 Not yet replacing all classical simulations, but augmenting them for complex edge cases.